mike4aday/SwiftlySalesforce/README.md

 Swiftly Salesforce will automatically manage the entire Salesforce [OAuth2][OAuth2] process (the "OAuth dance").
 If Swiftly Salesforce has a valid access token, it will include that token in the header of every API request.
 If the token has expired, and Salesforce rejects the request, then Swiftly Salesforce will attempt to refresh the access token, without bothering the user to re-enter the username and password.
 If Swiftly Salesforce doesn't have a valid access token, or is unable to refresh it, then Swiftly Salesforce will direct the user to the Salesforce-hosted login form.

-Behind the scenes, Swiftly Salesforce leverages [Alamofire][Alamofire] and [PromiseKit][PromiseKit], two very widely-adopted frameworks, for elegant handling of networking requests and asynchronous operations.
+Behind the scenes, Swiftly Salesforce leverages [PromiseKit][PromiseKit], a very widely-adopted framework for elegant handling of asynchronous operations.

 ### Example: Configure Your App Delegate
 ```swift